Factbox: Canada's oil pipeline projects inch forward

 Construction is already under way on the project.

-A decision by Canada’s Federal Court of Appeal to determine whether Prime Minister Justin Trudeau’s government adequately consulted indigenous people before approving the Trans Mountain expansion is pending.
+Canada’s Federal Court of Appeal on Tuesday dismissed a challenge to the approval by Prime Minister Justin Trudeau’s government of the Trans Mountain oil pipeline expansion.

 TC Energy’s plan to build a new line connecting Alberta with Nebraska dates back more than a decade and is seen as a watershed for the environmental movement’s strategy of targeting pipelines to halt oil production growth.